Let's get this out of the way right away: The Platinum Card® from American Express isn't for everyone.

 Some of those features include:

 And those annoying flight delays when you have to wait for hours in uncomfortable terminal seats?
 Banish the thought.
-With The Platinum Card® from American Express, you'll enjoy complimentary access to more than 900 airport lounges, including The Centurion® lounge network, Delta Sky Club®, and Airspace Lounges.
+With The Platinum Card® from American Express, you'll enjoy complimentary access to the Global Lounge Collection.
 You can also enroll in Priority Pass™ Select, free of charge.

 What Our Editors Like Best About The Platinum Card® from American Express